 How is civil legal aid funded?

 Civil legal aid is funded by a variety of sources.
 Public funding comes from a congressional appropriation to the Legal Services Corporation, as well as grants from federal agencies, state and local governments.
+LASNNY also receives Judicial Civil Legal Services funding from the Office of Court Administration (OCA).
 Private support comes from charitable donations and foundation grants as well as from the volunteer services of private lawyers, law students, and others.
 Still, studies show that funding for civil legal aid meets only 20% of the need.

 LASNNY is a fair housing/equal housing opportunity provider of legal services.